artybandicoot/artybandicoot.github.io/_posts/2024-10-10-zen-garden.md

 The irony of the situation didn't escape me.

-The focus of my attention was controlled more by the idea of the subject matter I wanted to draw (the outcome) than by my inner intuition.
-If I had immersed myself more fully in the experience itself,  I would have only been concerned about the shapes, lines and colours that were reaching out to me.
+The focus of my attention was controlled primarily by the idea of the subject matter I wanted to draw (the outcome).
+If I had immersed myself more fully in the experience itself and followed by intuition,  I would have only been concerned about the shapes, lines and colours that were reaching out to me.